adamkdean/EasyHashProvider/README.md

 ## HashProviders

-There are already four Secure Hash Algorithms (SHA) implemented, SHA1 and three SHA2 algorithms.
+There are four Secure Hash Algorithms (SHA) implemented; SHA1, SHA256, SHA384, and SHA512.

     SHA1HashProvider()
     SHA256HashProvider()
     SHA384HashProvider()
     SHA512HashProvider()

-RIPEMD-160 (RACE Integrity Primitives Evaluation Message Digest) 160-bit MD algorithm:
+RIPEMD-160 (RACE Integrity Primitives Evaluation Message Digest) 160-bit MD algorithm.

     RIPEMD160HashProvider()

-And a custom SHA256 hash that loops 100 times for extra saltyness!
+And a custom SHA256 hash that loops 100 times for extra saltiness!

     SHA256L100HashProvider()

 ## Custom HashProviders

-It is easy to write your own custom hash provider, let us take a look at `SHA1HashProvider`.
+It's easy to write your own custom hash provider, let us take a look at `SHA1HashProvider`.

-We implement `HashProvider`, which gives us a property and four methods.
+We extend `HashProvider`, which gives us a property and four methods that we have to implement.

 `HashLength` should return the length of the hash when computed.